 Tom Bihn is known for exceptional attention to detail, tiny little organizational perks, and super tough materials.
 They tend to win over fans for life, and that’s how long their bags seem to last, too.
 Many of them end up collecting the whole set.

 The MLC stands for “Maximum Legal Carry-on,” and thus it’ll give you plenty of room.
-It opens up all the way like a suitcase, and has lots of organization, inside and out.
+It opens up all the way like a suitcase, but splits the cargo in two, storing some of it in the “door.”
+This keeps things more organized than a standard compartment, especially for dividing clean laundry from used clothing.
+Exterior compartments round out the organization as well.

 These last few options are from outdoorsy companies, whose travel-specific options are also pretty solid.